 - caring for yourself

 - feeding and caring for your baby

 - becoming a parent or helping family adjust to the new baby

 We encourage you to learn as much as possible.
 Learning will help you understand your health, make health decisions and know how to care for yourself and your baby.

-The nurses can help by giving you:
+The health care team can help by giving you: